eficode-academy/istio-katas/002-deployment-patterns.md

 **NOTE:** Matches are evaluated **prior** to any destination's being applied.

-Expand the overview below to get an idea of what you will be doing in the **Step By Step** section.

 ### Overview

 A general overview of what you will be doing in the **Step By Step** section.